Glimakra-Webbutvecklare-2020/canvas-my-paint-colab/README.md

 | ─ public
 |   └─ index.html
 ```
+if you name your server `server.js` make sure that packagekj.json has the property `type: "module"`

 ### Step 2.1: Create a local paint application
 Once this is complete we can create a local paint application